MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/faq.md

 ### Q. Do I need to register a new application to use msads.manage?

-To guarantee that you are ready for multi-factor authentication we recommend that you register a new application and only get consent from a user via the ``msads.manage`` scope.

-If a user has already granted consent to your application via another Microsoft Advertising scope (``bingads.manage`` or ``ads.manage``), they could revoke consent from your current application, but that would result in lost access at least until they grant consent again via the ``msads.manage`` scope.

-Upon enforcement of multi-factor authentication (March 1st, 2022), we will check the access token you send in each request to ensure the user only granted consent via the new ``msads.manage`` scope.
-If we also find the ``bingads.manage`` or ``ads.manage`` scopes in the access token, the authentication will fail.

-> [!NOTE]
-> If you have an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67, then you must register a new application.
+If you have an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67, then you must register a new application.
 Valid Microsoft identity platform application IDs are formatted as a GUID with dashes e.g., ab01c23d-4e56-7f8a-90bc-1d23efabc45d.
 If you don't see an existing app in the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908), that's an indication that you should replace it with a new app.

 ### Q. Does a user need to grant consent when I upgrade to msads.manage?